I have posted most these topics also in Intel's AVX and CPU Instructions forum; this is my view of the discussion.

 advanced_bit_op target, source, mask, code

-The arguments target and source shall be a register, mask a register or a memory address, and code an 8 bit constant.
+The arguments target and source shall be a register,

 The actual function shall be encoded in code.
 The heart of these functions shall be a butterfly operation.
 For future extensions this might not be true.